Failure of almost uniformly convergence for noncommutative martingales: Introduction

 Some results about a.u. convergence for martingale Hardy spaces have been shown in \cite{HJP16} (see the definitions there).
 When $1\leq p<2$, if $\mathcal X\in H_p^c(\mathcal M)\subset L_p(\mathcal M)$ then $(\mathcal E_n(\m X))_{n\geq 0}$ converges a.u. to $\mathcal X$.
 Since $L_p(\mathcal M)=H_p^c(\mathcal M)+H_p^r(\mathcal M)$, $1<p<2$, it follows that there exists $\mathcal X\in H_p^r(\mathcal M)$ such that $(\mathcal E_n(\m X))_{n\geq 0}$ does not converges a.u. (but $(\mathcal E_n(\m X^*))_{n\geq 0}$ does).

-By standard arguments, ergodic averages may also not converge almost uniformly when $1\leq p<2$ see Section \ref{sec:erg}.
+With more effort, we show that ergodic averages may also fail to converge almost uniformly when $1\leq p<2$ see Section \ref{sec:erg}.
 Together with the noncommutative Banach principle (cf. \cite{HLW21}[Section 6]), one concludes also that the strong asymmetric maximal inequalities cannot be true for ergodic averages when $1\leq p<2$, see e.g. \cite{HJP16} for more information on martingales.